 To change a major, students must get the approval of both their current department chair and the chair of the new department.
-When moving from one school to another, change of majors should only occur after the end of a semester.
-(This includes students in the Allen School of Engineering & Technology who change from an engineering major to Design Engineering Technology.)

 Change-of-major forms are available in the Office of the Registrar.
 Admission requirements for each major are available in the departmental office.